|

 For example, the estrogen and progestin components of a typical birth

-through the liver.
+control pill are subject to what is known as first-pass metabolism through the liver.
 (First-pass metabolism refers to the absorption of an

 orally taken drug through the intestinal wall, and directly to the liver